m33i/antaeus/README.md

 After all the troubleshooting everything was working fine and pretty much as intended ! 😃

-Next thing I wanted to do was to take care of exception handling and tests - (WIP)
+Next thing I wanted to do was either handle exception/tests or make an improvement to make it more realistic in terms of a real application
+Decided to go for it and made it using another external library called **SimpleKotlinMail** (https://jakobkmar.github.io/SimpleKotlinMail/) which was fine for the purpose I intended to.
+Manage to make it work flawless using mostly the default setup and also was able to see it real-time thanks to a free SMTP server I found https://www.wpoven.com/tools/free-smtp-server-for-testing

+Due to lack of time and that I took many weeks to finish it because of personal reasons (surgery) that I talked with Clemence, I decided to stop here and leave the currency and exceptions handling.
+The hole process took around 12-16h between a few time I had during Saturdays, I wish I could've finished it the first week it was assigned to me but the timing was very bad due to the surgery appointments.

+It was a really fun experience and totally different POV of programming since I've never worked with fintech technology which I'd love to! 😊

+### Other notes:

+Decided not to change the architecture of the application or move things to separate files because it will make it chaotic being the small as it is.
+It will be nice to do it though if the application was expected to grow.

 ### TODO:

 - ✅ Choose a library for the scheduler
 - ✅ Recurring task / coroutine
 - ✅ REST modification to test 1 billing
-- ⬛ Email notification when charged
+- ✅ Mocking an email notification service when charged (library?)
-- 🔜 Finish writing thought process and commentary
+- ✅ Finish writing thought process and commentary
 - ⬛ Currency handling?
-- ⬛ Exception handling
+- ⬛ Exception handling / Unit tests